Academic Programs Catalog

 PROGRESS ASSESSMENT

-From the first days of the curriculum, and at regular intervals throughout the curriculum, a suite of progress assessments enable students and their faculty to verify learners’ achievement of competence and readiness to advance.
+From the first semester of the curriculum, and at regular intervals throughout the curriculum, a suite of progress assessments enable students and their faculty to verify learners’ achievement of competence and readiness to advance.
 Progress testing is a longitudinal competency assessment that facilitates adult lifelong learning and represents the College of Human Medicine’s graduation test for the M.D. degree.
-Students take the progress suite assessment and move through the curriculum as they demonstrate competency.
-With some slight variation for licensure preparation, every offering of the progress suite of assessments is equivalent and students are evaluated on these end-competency assessments many times in their College of Human Medicine career.
+Students are evaluated on these end-competency assessments many times in their College of Human Medicine career, and must pass these assessments in order to advance through the curriculum.

 ADMISSION TO THE PROGRAM IN HUMAN MEDICINE

 The College of Human Medicine Committee on Admissions strives to select qualified applicants who are academically, emotionally, motivationally, and socially competent and ready for the rigors of medical school and for a career in medicine.
 These competencies creates graduates who meet the bio-psycho-social needs of a diverse patient population.
-As a community-integrated medical school in Michigan, the college’s mission focuses on educating physicians to meet the primary health care needs of the people of Michigan, including the state’s underserved rural and inner-city areas.
+As a community-integrated medical school in Michigan, the college’s mission focuses on educating physicians to meet the health care needs of the people of Michigan, including the state’s underserved rural and inner-city areas.
 In preparation for serving a diverse patient population, the composition of the entering class of 190 students is representative of Michigan’s general population.
 Students come from a variety of cultural, geographic, and ethnic backgrounds.
 In recent history, women have comprised more than 50 percent, underrepresented minority students 20 to 25 percent, and Michigan residents 75 to 80 percent of the entering class.
 Since there is no preference for academic majors, applicants with varied academic backgrounds are represented in each entering class, including those with degrees in the natural sciences, applied sciences, arts, business, engineering, humanities, and social sciences.

 The College of Human Medicine uses the primary application services available through the American Medical College Application Service (AMCAS).
 Applicants may contact their premedical advisor, or contact AMCAS at http: //www.aamc.org for application information.
 The Committee on Admissions encourages students to submit the AMCAS application in June of the year prior to anticipated enrollment, but no later than the November 1 deadline date.
 The Committee also requires that all applicants submit Medical College Admissions Test (MCAT) scores.
 The MCAT is administered multiple times throughout the year.
 MCAT scores are valid for three years.
 For more information about the MCAT, applicants should contact their premedical advisors, or the MCAT Program Office at www.aamc.org/students/applying/mcat.
 For further information about the College of Human Medicine, request a copy of the CHM Handbook for Premedical Students, by contacting the College of Human Medicine at http://www.chm.msu.edu/